rin67630/Soft-Power2-MPPT/Concepts/Collapse prevention.md

 Collapses frequently repeat as themselves into oscillations, dramatically reducing the overall power harvesting.
 That happens also with commercial systems, the situation mainly remains unnoticed from the user, because it is a transitory situation.

-Soft power2 MPPT is implementing a collapse prevention mechanism, to avoid business  unfavourable situation.
+Soft power2 MPPT is implementing a collapse prevention mechanism, to avoid that unfavourable situation.

 ![image](https://user-images.githubusercontent.com/14197155/123589381-6a8e6200-d7e9-11eb-97c1-d48f40c7f9e3.png)